-A checksum hash is an encrypted sequence of characters obtained after applying certain algorithms and manipulations on user-provided content.
+A checksum hash is an encrypted sequence of characters obtained after applying specific algorithms and manipulations on user-provided content.
 In this Java hashing tutorial, we will learn to generate the checksum hash for the files.

-Checksum acts like a proof of the validity of a file so if a file gets corrupted this checksum will change and thus let us know that this file is not the same file or the file has been corrupted between the transfer for any reason.
+Checksum acts like a proof of the validity of a file so if a file gets corrupted this checksum will change and thus let us know that this file is not the same file or the file has been compromised between the transfer for any reason.

 Read More : Java MD5, SHA, PBKDF2, BCrypt and SCrypt Examples